A Strong Haken's Theorem: Edge-reducing spheres for

 Recall from Section \ref{sect:stemswap} that, given a reducing edge $e$ in $\Sss$ an associated edge-reducing sphere $R_e$ is a sphere in $M$ that passes once through $e$.
 Any other edge-reducing sphere $R'_e$ passing once through $e$ is porously isotopic to $R_e$ in $M$ (i. e. isotopic in $\hat{M}$) via edge-reducing spheres.
 Indeed, the segment of $e$ between the points of intersection with $\Sss$ provides an isotopy from the meridian disk $R_e \cap B$ to $R'_e \cap B$; this can be extended to a porous isotopy of $R_e \cap A$ to $R'_e \cap A$ since $\hat{A}$ is irreducible.
 So $R_e$ is well-defined up to porous isotopy.

 Let $\Sss$ be a spine for $B$ in general position with respect to the disk/sphere $S$, and suppose $\calE$ is a collection of edges in $\Sss$.
 Let $\Rrr$ be a corresponding embedded collection of edge-reducing spheres transverse to $S$, one for each reducing edge in $\calE$.
+Let $|\Rrr \cap S|$ denote the number of components of intersection.

 \begin{defin} The {\em weight} $w(\Rrr)$ of $\Rrr$ is $|\Rrr \cap S|$.
 Porously isotope $\Rrr$ via edge-reducing spheres so that its weight is minimized, and call the result $\Rrr(\calE)$.
 Then the {\em weight} $w(\calE)$ of $\calE$ is $w(\Rrr(\calE))$. \end{defin}